 Time to Talk Day is the nation’s biggest mental health conversation.
-Taking place on Thursday 02 February 2023, it’s the day that friends, families, communities, and workplaces come together to talk, listen and change lives.
+Happening every year, it’s a day for friends, families, communities, and workplaces to come together to talk, listen and change lives.

 The day is all about creating supportive communities by having conversations with family, friends, or colleagues about mental health.
 We all have mental health, by talking about it we can support ourselves and others.

 We aim to support communities up and down the country to have more mental health conversations than ever before.